 In the last 50 years we have lost more than half of the worlds tropical rain forest.
 That is 150 acres…. lost every minute…. of every day.
 Slash and burn is driven by big business and poverty.

 Finding a solution is imperative.
 Alley cropping is a form of agroforestry using guaba (inga edulis) grown in alleys and crops grown between them.
-The leaves drop and the trees help to form a nutrient rich soil.
+Inga is a nitrogen fixer and has other beneficial fungi in the roots that take up phosphorus.
+Once pollarded the leaves form a mulch creating a nutrient rich soil.

-Working with www.rainforestsaver.org and Unidad Juan Jimenez ( an agricultural college in Ecuador) we grew 4000 inga trees, trained 400 students and farmers and established the first 20 demonstration farms in the Ecuadorian Amazon.
+Working with www.rainforestsaver.org and Unidad Juan Jimenez ( an agricultural college in Ecuador) the first year we grew 4000 inga trees and trained 400 students and farmers.
+We now have 65 demonstration farms in the Ecuadorian Amazon.

 Zero Waste Waste Dump;

 Coordination of a project with the Cascales council in the Ecuadorian Amazon to redesign their entire landfill.
 Working with a bacterial expert we installed bio-filters to clean the human effluent that runs into the rivers and taught about large scale composting, classification of rubbish and recycling and use of the machinery to convert plastic into ‘ plastic wood’.